Thermal Zone

 critical

-The critical trip point which will cause the system to shutdown will be reached when the temperature reaches 105C and will turn off when the temperature reaches 103C.
+The critical trip point which will cause the system to shutdown will be reached when the temperature reaches 105°C.